 Some of the state’s professional associations you may want to investigate:

-Find more ready resources here or, for custom solutions, contact GCN’s Nonprofit Consulting Group.
+Find more resources here or, for custom solutions, contact GCN’s Nonprofit Consulting Group.

-Find top candidates, ready to serve, using GCN’s Board Finder tool.
+Find top candidates, ready to serve, using The Board Finder.